patrik64/adventofcode/2021/16/README.md

 F = 1111
 ```

-The BITS transmission contains a single packet at its outermost layer which itself contains many other packets.
+The BITS transmission contains a single **packet** at its outermost layer which itself contains many other packets.
 The hexadecimal representation of this packet might encode a few extra 0 bits at the end;
 these are not part of the transmission and should be ignored.

-Every packet begins with a standard header: the first three bits encode the packet version,
+Every packet begins with a standard header: the first three bits encode the packet **version**,
-and the next three bits encode the packet type ID.
+and the next three bits encode the packet **type ID**.
 These two values are numbers;
 all numbers encoded in any packet are represented as binary with the most significant bit first.
 For example, a version encoded as the binary sequence 100 represents the number ``4``.

-Packets with type ID ``4`` represent a literal value.
+Packets with type ID ``4`` represent a **literal value**.
 Literal value packets encode a single binary number.
 To do this, the binary number is
 padded with leading zeroes until its length is a multiple of four bits,
 and then it is broken into groups of four bits.